ZackInfosbd/Typescript/src/2024/design patterns/creational/factory/README.md

 2. **Scalability**: Adding new types of objects to a system can be done easily by introducing new factories or extending existing ones, without affecting the client code.

 3. **Decoupling**: It helps in decoupling the code that generates objects from the code that uses objects.
 This makes the system easier to manage, extend, and maintain.

+### Use Cases

+- **Complex Object Creation**: When the creation of an object involves complex processes not necessary to expose to the client.

+- **Framework Integration**: When integrating with frameworks, often only an interface is provided, and the actual implementation is left to the developer.
+Factories can be used to instantiate the required classes that implement these interfaces.

+- **Dynamic Configuration**: In scenarios where the type of objects to create can change dynamically based on external factors (like configuration files or user input), factories can dynamically decide which class instantiation is necessary.